ethereum/distributed-validator-specs/README.md

     - Under the assumption of an asynchronous network, the Validator is never slashed unless more than 2/3rd of the Co-Validators are Byzantine.
     - Under the assumption of a synchronous network, the Validator is never slashed unless more than 1/3rd of the Co-Validators are Byzantine.
 - **Liveness**: The protocol will eventually produce a new attestation/block under partially synchronous network unless more than 1/3rd of the Co-Validators are Byzantine.

-### Assumptions
-- This specification assumes [some leader-based safety-favoring consensus protocol](src/dvspec/consensus.py) for the Co-Validators to decide on signing upon the same attestation/block.
-- We assume the prerequisites for safe operation of the Validator Client, such as an up-to-date anti-slashing database, correct system clock, etc.
-- We disregard the voting on the "correct" Ethereum fork for now - this functionality will be added in a future update.

 ## Spec